 Leah Stein Duker PhD, OTR/L

-Dr. Duker is currently funded by a NIH NICHD/NINDS Rehabilitation Research Career Development program K12 grant and an American Occupational Therapy Foundation intervention research grant.
-Dr. Duker is also a co-investigator on a National Institute of Dental and Craniofacial Research grant (DE024978-01, PI Sharon Cermak, EdD, OTR/L, FAOTA) to explore the efficacy of adapting the sensory environment of the dental office in order to decrease behavioral and physiological distress in children with autism spectrum disorders.
-In 2021, she was named a recipient of the American Occupational Therapy Foundation’s A. Jean Ayres Award for commitment to research-related development or testing of occupational therapy therapy, especially in sensory processing.
+Dr. Duker is currently funded by a NIH NIDCR UG3/UH3 grant to explore the efficacy of adapting the sensory environment of the dental office in order to decrease behavioral and physiological distress in children with and without dental fear and anxiety.
+In 2021, she was named a recipient of the American Occupational Therapy Foundation’s A. Jean Ayres Award for commitment to research-related development or testing of occupational therapy, especially in sensory processing.

 Dr. Duker’s research is focused on designing and studying the efficacy of tailored environmental modifications to alleviate behavioral stress, physiological distress, and pain in children undergoing difficult healthcare procedures and in their caregivers.
 Her research interests include autism, sensory processing, Multisensory Environments and both traditional wired and innovative wireless techniques for measuring psychophysiological stress and anxiety.
 Her work has examined care in a variety of settings, including dentistry, primary care, oncology, emergency medicine, and mHealth.